cmllbll/Sciences_reseaux/README.md

 Congress members are identified only by names.
 In order to deepen the analysis, we added manually the sex, age (in 2022), political party and chamber (Senate or House) for each individuals.
 Table \ref{descriptive_table} describes the overall distribution of Congress members based on the additional data.

-A general exploration and visualization of the network is done in Graph visualization and exploration.ipynb Graphs for descriptive statistics are drawn in Attribute and centrality visualization.ipynb Analysis of polarization and other statistics is done in Centrality, Polarisation and Blau index.ipynb
+A general exploration and visualization of the network is done in Graph visualization and exploration.ipynb <br>
+Graphs for descriptive statistics are drawn in Attribute and centrality visualization.ipynb<br>
+Analysis of polarization and other statistics is done in Centrality, Polarisation and Blau index.ipynb <br>